 PRODUCTIVITY IMPROVEMENT THROUGH TQM A HOLISTIC APPROACH

-Dr. Nawar Khan and Dr. Mushtaq Khan
+By: Dr. Nawar Khan & Dr. Mushtaq Khan

-This paper aims at discussion on the holistic approach of productivity; its concept, hard and soft factors, TQM tools and techniques, measuring indices and improvements programs applicable in all types of primary, secondary and tertiary industries.
+NUST Islamabad, This paper aims at discussion on the holistic approach of productivity; its concept, hard and soft factors, TQM tools and techniques, measuring indices and improvements programs applicable in all types of primary, secondary and tertiary industries.
 Impact of positive productivity outcome is also highlighted in the national prosperity scenario.

 Productivity starts from the generic production model with all input resources and transformation facility including controlled conditions which lead to specified outcomes of goods and services.